SchapiroLabor/Background_subtraction/README.md

 ### Output

-The output file will be a non-pyramidal `ome.tif` file containing the processed channels with a subtracted scaled background.
-Pyramidal output should soon be added.
-The background channels are not included in the file and if no matching background channel is found for a channel, background subtraction is skipped, and the unedited channel is included in the final image.
+The output file will be a pyramidal `ome.tif` file containing the processed channels with a subtracted scaled background.
+The channels tagged for removal will be excluded from the final image.

 Metadata:
 * channel names - as given in input image